 The NAV at 31 March 2020 was £2,269 million (2019: £1,902 million).
 The principal components of the NAV are the portfolio assets, cash holdings, the vendor loan notes from the sale of WIG, the fair value of derivative financial instruments and other net assets and liabilities.
-A summary balance sheet is shown in Table 5.
-Movements in portfolio value are discussed on pages 28 to 30, including the impact on valuations from Covid-19.
+A summary balance sheet is shown in Table 14.
+Movements in portfolio value are discussed in the Movements in portfolio section above, including the impact on valuations from Covid-19.

 The accounting standards require cash or other net assets and liabilities held within intermediate holding companies to be presented as part of the fair value of the investments.
 The Directors consider that it is helpful for users of the accounts to be able to consider the valuation of the Company's portfolio assets and total aggregate cash and net assets/liabilities within the Company and its unconsolidated subsidiaries.
-The non-material adjustments required to provide this analysis are shown in Table 8 on page 59.
+The non-material adjustments required to provide this analysis are shown in Table 17.

-At 31 March 2020, the Company's net assets after the deduction of the final dividend were £2,228 million (2019: £1.867 million).
+At 31 March 2020, the Company's net assets after the deduction of the final dividend were £2,228 million (2019: £1,867 million).